AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 Riff buttons using the feature with default settings are automatically added to all `riff` or `image` commands.

 Options:
+- `height`: The height of the output in pixels.
+Min 384, max 768, steps in 64.
 - `iterations`: The number of times to re-diffuse before generating the final four images.
 The more iterations, the strong the effect.
 Default is `1` or no extra iterations.
+Note that iterations are **ignored** when riffing one aspect ratio to another.
 - `latentless`: Use a random latent to generate the image, meaning that the prior image is not used at all.
 May be used to test a prompt without the image while using the same parameters.
 - `prompt`: Prompt the override the prompt saved in the DocArray.
 - `sampler`: Which sampler to use when creating the image.
 Some samplers, such as `euler`, may require fewer steps to get good results, while others can have [a dramatic effect](https://i.redd.it/uy2fp799wmj91.jpg) on image generation itself.
 Defaults to `k_lms`.
 - `scale`: Conditioning scale for prompt (1.0 to 50.0).
 This is how strongly the prompt conditions the image.
 Very high scales may induce a saturation like effect.
 Default 7.5.
 - `seed`: Deterministic seed integer used to generate your images.
 The seed defines the noise that will be used to generate your image, and will cause reproducible results when reusing seeds.
 Default random integer.
 - `strength`: Strength of conditioning (0.01 <= strength <= 0.99).
 Used to determine how strongly to diffuse the image against the previous state.
 A strength of 0.99 should effectively eliminate the previous image, while a strength of 0.01 should do almost nothing.
 Default 0.75.
+Note that strength is **ignored** when riffing one aspect ratio to another.
+- `width`: The width of the output in pixels.
+Min 384, max 768, steps in 64.

 ### Interpolate
 - `/interpolate <prompt 1> <prompt 2>` (slash command)